Healthy Homes Assessment Waipatu

 Insulation Waipatu

-The insulation of the ceiling and underfloor has been compulsory for all rent houses as of July 1st, 2019.
-All landlords and property managers must make sure that the insulation is in line with standards that are in line with the latest standard.
-In some cases, current ceiling insulation, or the insulation of the subfloor space might need to be topped up or replaced.
+Underfloor and ceiling insulation is a requirement on all rental houses as of July 1st, 2019.
+Property managers and landlords have to make sure that the insulation is in line with current standard.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.

-A properly insulated home will help to control condensation and lessen the likelihood of dampness and mould, and will also make more easy for the house to hold heat.
+A house that is well-insulated will help to control condensation, and decrease the risk of dampness and mould, and will also make more easy to the house to retain heat.

-The "R" is a symbol for thermal resistance and is a measure of how well the insulation can withstand heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" stands for thermal resistance and is a measure of how well the insulation can withstand heat flow.
+The higher the R-value, the better the insulation.

 Learn more about this Healthy Homes insulation quality.